FZJ-INM1-BDA/siibra-explorer/plugin_api.md

 APIs
 ======

 There are three levels of APIs available to developers.
+Try to use APIs from the highest possible level.
+Directly interacting with lower levels can potentially break nehuba.

 window.nehubaUI
 ------